 Levelised costs are sensitive to assumptions on load factor.
 For non-renewable technologies, with the exception of OCGTs, plants are assumed to operate at baseload with high load factors.
 OCGTs are assumed to operate as peaking plants (operating at times of higher system stress).
-The load factors for wind and marine technologies reflect that they operate as intermittent electricity generation technologies.
+The load factors for wind, wave and tidal stream technologies reflect that they operate as intermittent electricity generation technologies.
 Assumed load factors for key technologies are listed in Annex 3.